Abu Garcia Revo Ike - SHS first impressions review

 The reel handle uses carbon fibre, a favourite of many anglers.
 The reel handle is 90mm in length which is my preferred handle length for all round use; either speed or power cranking as the arc of travel is not too small and there is enough leverage to deliver the power I need when cranking heavy drag lures or fighting a fish.

-The rear edge of the palm side-plate has a cam lock lever to open the side-plate.
+rear edge of the palm side-plate has a cam lock lever to open

 Moving the lever to the open position allows the palm side-plate to pop open effortlessly.
 The lever moves smoothly and easily.

-Abu Garcia Revo Ike new IVCB-6L braking system
+Revo Ike has the new IVCB-6L braking system which is an

 When the centrifugal flying arm brake is activated, it is free to swing away from the spool when it spins due to centrifugal force.
 I cleaned off the thin layer of grease or heavy oil on the centrifugal friction plate as I prefer to have the casting consistency of a clean plate rather than having one coated with lubricant that will need changes to the cast control settings as the lube is worn away.
 I found when I set the friction knob adjacent to the star drag to just let the 7 gram crankbait drop slowly, I needed all six centrifugal brakes activated with the dial turned up to 60% of max, or thereabouts for optimal cast control.